 IBDP Course Requirements

-Students are required to choose courses from the six separate subject groups in order to complete the qualification.
+Students are required to choose their IBDP subjects from six separate IB subject groups in order to complete the qualification.
 These include:

 In Group 6, students can choose either an arts subject or a second subject from Group 3 or Group 4.